 The Jagannath and Vaishnavas tribes are widely credited for acting as the early patrons of the Pattachitra art form.
 Hindu gods were the main source of inspiration for paintings, such as Hanuman, Krishna, and Shiva.
 Hindu goddess also appears in the stories depicted in these paintings, including the goddess Parvati and Sita.
 The stories from Hindu scriptures in artform through Pattachitra paintings.

 What makes Pattachitra paintings distinctive and easy to spot is how the craftsmen behind the paintings blend the signature elements of folk stories and classic art.
-While the overarching feeling will always be towards the folk stories and mythology that inspires the stories captured on the paintings, they also have a classical feel to them.
+While the overarching feeling will always be towards the folk stories and tales that inspires the stories captured on the paintings, they also have a classical feel to them.

 You can also spot Mughal influences amongst the Pattachitra art that has been incorporated into apparel and accessories.
 These paintings will have distinctive dark lines with natural dyes and colors that are naturally derived from fruits and vegetables.
 Every Pattachitra painting tells a story, with the background usually being simply to allow the characters at the heart of the story to be the focal point of the painting.